Peanut, an 18 month old female Collie

 The length of time between Peanut's seizures gradually increased until I could count days, instead of hours.
 She received no remedies and didn't have a seizure between Monday, October 9th and Friday, October 20th = 11 days.
 Then, it's like we started all over gain.
 Working with homeopathic remedies is like peeling an onion.
 A remedy will unlock a trauma the body suffered and expose something deeper, which requires a different remedy.

 The frequency of her seizures increased literally over night without any apparent cause, other than exposing a deeper layer of her "onion".
 However, the duration of her seizures varied from less than 30 seconds to 30 minutes, instead of one hour.
 Her seizures were different.
 There was howling, other verbalizations and different movements.
+Her tongue turned blue.
 She used to seize between 8-11 p.m., but now she seizes any time of the day or night.
 I couldn't leave the house and my sleep was impacted greatly in terms of quantity and quality.

 The remedies I gave to Peanut focused on